 In 1986 Granada submitted a plan to build a service area at this exact location.
 Their plan would have used curved sliproads meaning the ghost slips would have had to be removed, which meant the services would have to be mounted vertically instead of horizontally (the end result being that not all of the site originally reserved for the services was used, but the site spilled into nearby fields).

-This keep the amenities building as far from the road as possible, allowing for a better break, and less interference with the motorway.
+This kept the amenities building as far from the road as possible, allowing for a better break, and less interference with the motorway.
 Briefly during the planning process there were plans for a fourth lane on the M4, which meant a gap was left in the plans.

 There would have been parking for 238 cars and a Granada Lodge on the westbound side.
 The two secret exits would have formed staff car parks, but they wouldn't have been connected to the service area itself, owing to local objections.

 The plans were dropped following concerns about it being a green belt area, and because Leigh Delamere was too close nearby.
+The case dragged on over 13 years and attracted two rival bids from Total, one of which incorporated the proposed J18a.